//

 Contact Us CTA

-Fabricators are under increasing pressure to produce stronger and lighter products whilst using less energy, less environmentally harmful materials, at lower cost and more quickly than ever before.
-FSW, being a solid-state, low-energy-input, repeatable mechanical process capable of producing very high-strength welds in a wide range of materials, offers a potentially lower-cost, environmentally benign solution to these challenges.
+The process is a low-energy-input, repeatable, mechanical process capable of producing very high-strength welds in a wide range of materials, offering a potentially lower-cost, environmentally benign solution to the challenges of industry.

 Friction Stir Welding - Benefits for Industry